 I tucked us both into the car and drove up the very long driveway to the road.
 I wasn’t ready to leave.
 I was empty and lost.
 I drove away, just longing to go home again, to my mom’s sweet voice and heavenly scented kitchen, to my dad’s warm hugs and long talks about life and the world, to my view of the creek, to my pets and wildlife.
 Just home.

 For the ten years that followed, whenever I needed solace or a connection to who I really was, I would find myself driving past my old home, and reminiscing about my happiness there.
 I would stop along the road to hop around the boulders on the creek and would have done anything to pull down that long driveway to just check on the house and see if it was “ok”.
 In reality- I not only left the house behind, but all our woodland pets, and the land we promised to protect and all the other special things, including some of my parents collectibles, which were just meant to stay there, with the house.

 Then one day, while at the club pool, (the club my parent s belonged to for 20 years), with my children, a woman walked up to me and asked me my name.
 I told her, expecting she knew my parents somehow as everyone always did.
-And, she then told me her name, and said she and her family were the ones who purchased our family’s home.
+And, she then told me her name, and said she and her family purchased our family’s home.
 I nearly collapsed.
 I could not believe what she told me about our home, nor that she was also a member at our club.
 I felt dizzy and giddy and never wanted her to walk away.
 I had so many questions.
 But before I could ask any of them, she looked at me with the kindest eyes, and said she would like to invite me and my family back to the house for a visit.
 I know I cried, and emphatically said, “yes!!.
 Not only did I not expect to ever return to the home again, but much less take my children there.